OpenBionics/Anthropomorphic-Robot-Hands/Software/README.md

 $ roslaunch hand_controller start_adduction_controller.launch
 ```

-Next, get feedback of the flexion servo motor status.
+Next, get feedback from the flexion servo motor status.
 ```
 $ rosrun hand_controller hand_controller_flex.py
 ```
-In a new terminal get feedback of the status for the abduction servo motor.
+In a new terminal get feedback for the status of the abduction servo motor.
 ```
 $ rosrun hand_controller hand_controller_adduction.py
 ```

-We are now ready to control the servo motors.
+To control the servo motors.
 ```
 $ rosrun hand_controller double_motor_publisher.py 1.5 1.0
 ```
 The last numbers represent the servo motor positions for the flexion and the abduction respectively.
-Note that the servo motor desired positions are absolute and in radians.
+Note that the desired servo motor positions are absolute and in radians.
 Since the servo motors can rotate from 0-300<sup>o</sup>, the equivalent radian angles are 0-5.235 rad.
-Therefore, in our working example the flexion motor desired position is 57.3<sup>o</sup> and the abduction motor desired position is 85.9<sup>o</sup>.
+In our working example the flexion motor desired position is 57.3<sup>o</sup> and the abduction motor desired position is 85.9<sup>o</sup>.

 ## Notes
 Please open a [GitHub issue](https://github.com/OpenBionics/Anthropomorphic-Robot-Hands/issues) if you encounter any problem.